-${\bf Graph~96:}$ "I think wastepickers /kabaris need to be organized - responses by socioeconomic category
+Graph 95: "I think wastepickers/kabaris need to be organized - responses by municipality recycling is a priority - responses by municipality

-Graph 97: Percentage of people who think involving wastepickers in collection and recycling is a priority - responses by municipality experts argued that local bodies have a critical role to play in negotiating collaboration on fair terms and build waste professionals' capacities to manage waste effectively and efficiently.
+$\begin{tabular}{ll} \textbf{Graph 96: "I think wastepickers}/kabaris \ need to be organized - responses by socioeconomic category \\ \end{tabular}$ experts argued that local bodies have a critical role to play in negotiating collaboration on fair terms and build waste professionals' capacities to manage waste effectively and efficiently.
 A Come Clean India representative argued that "It may also be a good idea to increase the fee for collection, involve ragpickers in a structured way, let them sort waste, take out recyclables, give them protection".